chipsalliance/firrtl-spec/spec.md

-The behavior of conditional connections to circuit components with aggregate types can be modeled by first expanding each connect into individual connect statements on its ground elements (see [@sec:the-connection-algorithm;
-@sec:the-partial-connection-algorithm] for the connection algorithm) and then applying the conditional last connect semantics.
+The behavior of conditional connections to circuit components with aggregate types can be modeled by first expanding each connect into individual connect statements on its ground elements (see [@sec:the-connection-algorithm] for the connection algorithm) and then applying the conditional last connect semantics.

 For example, the following snippet: